What if I told you that you can get a FREE mini-vacation on the way to your destination – and you wouldn’t have to plan a bit of it? Intrigued?

 - Heritage Tour – The Heritage Tour brings you through the colonial and cultural districts – Chinatown, Little India, Kampong Glam – with a short stopover at the Merlion Park where you get a photo opportunity with the symbol of Singapore.
 The second stopover is at Kampong Glam, one of Singapore’s colourful ethnic precincts.

-- City Lights Tour – This evening tour showcases modern Singapore with a short stopover at Merlion Park, where you can get a photo with a piece of history of the Lion City, the Merlion, against the magnificent cityscape of our world-class attractions in their night-lights – Singapore Flyer, Marina Bay Sands, the Esplanade, of all others.
+- City Sights Tour – Stop at Merlion Park, where you can get a photo with a piece of history of the Lion City, the Merlion, against the magnificent cityscape of our world-class attractions in their night-lights – Singapore Flyer, Marina Bay Sands, the Esplanade, of all others.
 The tour also offers another short stopover at Gardens by the Bay.

 Where to register: Both Terminal 2 and Terminal 3 have a Free Singapore Tour booth.
 In Terminal 2, it is on Level 2, Departure Transit Hall (next to Orchid Garden).
 In Terminal 3, you’ll find it on Level 2, Departure Transit Hall (next to Discover Singapore).

-For more information: Click here for details on the free transit tours in Singapore.
+For more information: Click here for current details on the free transit tours in Singapore.

 Instead of sitting at the gate and waiting for the next flight, turn your Korean layover into a cultural experience.
 The Korean Tourist Board offers exciting transit activities and tours at Incheon International Airport.
 They will give you an opportunity to experience some of the popular sights and sounds of Korea.